Written by Davida Rochman on April 21, 2016 under MOTIV

 Contributors: Keith Anderson, Videographer and Chris Lyons, Manager of Technical & Educational Communications at Shure For the videographer who is either earning a living or bringing in some extra income by shooting video for weddings, events or the Internet – audio can present a challenge.
 You can’t have a bride holding a microphone while exchanging […]

-Written by Ryan Smith on February 15, 2011 under Artists
+Written by Ryan Smith on February 15, 2011 under Live

 February 13, 2011 Staples Center Los Angeles, CA This year’s show featured a diverse line up of legendary as well as up and coming artists.
 The same holds true for microphones.
 As usual, many Shure products were requested and put into action; from top of the show featuring a star-studded line up of 5 tremendous […]

-Written by Nelson Arreguín on April 18, 2010 under Artists
+Written by Nelson Arreguín on April 18, 2010 under Live

 Coachella Day 3 After a hard night’s sleep I began my last day in the desert with Shure Endorsers Babasonicos from Argentina.
 They charmed the crowd with their bravado and stage presence.
 After their set I hung out with them and had some lunch at the catering tent backstage.
 This was to be my first actual […]